vishaljm/vm-portfolio-website/README.md

 ## Node.js

-This project uses Node.js for [purpose of using Node.js].
-Node.js allows us to [brief description of how Node.js is used in the project].
+This project uses Node.js to handle server-side operations, such as processing requests, managing data, and interacting with databases.
+Node.js provides a non-blocking, event-driven architecture, allowing the server to handle multiple concurrent connections efficiently.
+Additionally, Node.js allows us to build scalable and real-time applications, making it well-suited for this portfolio website.

 ## Contributing